Vivek-Rasure/Radara-defence-system-using-Arduino-/README.md

 ## Tools needed
 1. You need to have knowladge on Arduino IDE
 2. Basic Trigonometry
-3. Interfacing sensors and LCD with Arduion Uno
+3. Ultrasonic sensors and LCD with Arduion Uno
 ## Construction and Working
  * There are two Servo motors, one is for Ultrasonic Radar and another for Laser.
  * Radar rotate through 130 degree and find obstacle in perticular a range and gives the angle and distance to arduino for further operation.